 Store cookies at room temperature in an airtight container for up to 5 days.
 Alternatively, it can be frozen for up to 3 months.

 - If oat bran cereal is unavailable, replace it with ¼ cup of quick-cooking oats.

 Yes.
 Simply replace the walnuts with pepitas or other seeds.

 Best date recipes we love

-During my youth, whenever my mom’s best friend would visit us, she would always bring “CornFlake” cookies.
+During my youth, whenever my mom’s best friend visited us, she always brought “CornFlake” cookies.

-I totally forgot about this cornflake cookie recipe until I tasted them again at my daughter-in-law’s.
-The recipe belongs to one of her friends and she graciously shared it with me.
+I forgot about this cornflake cookie recipe until I tasted them again at my daughter-in-law’s.
+The recipe belongs to one of her friends, who graciously shared it with me.